I might regret this, but I’ve created a publicly accessible

 multiple people register, I can ring all active anon

-(encrypted media) is not enforced on this account,
+devices at once from my internal context.6000 is a conference call extensionSRTP (encrypted media) is not enforced on this account,

 to keep setup simple.
 However, if your client supports it, calls will